Optimize map label placement

 For each layer in your style, you must specify a source.
 For vector sources, you must also specify a source layer for each style layer.
 The draw order of features inside a single vector tileset source layer can be specified in two ways:

-- At the time of tileset creation: If you are using the Mapbox Tilesets API, you can specify the order of features inside a single source layer using the
+- At the time of tileset creation: If you are using Mapbox Tiling Service (MTS), you can specify the order of features inside a single source layer using the

 - At runtime with